isodark5306-gif/Cybersecurity/Java-Toolkit/Hash-Authentication/README.md

 ---

 ## Limitations
-This project demonstrates the principles of password hashing and authentication but does not implement  cryptographic algorithms, salting, secure databases, or advanced authentication mechanisms.
+This project demonstrates the principles of password hashing and authentication but does not implement  cryptographic algorithms, salting, secure databases, or advanced authentication methods.

 ---